Remembering the men from the Kingsdown and Creekside Cluster

 Click map to view larger file

-Medal Records shows that Percy Albert Wildish was awarded the posthumous Victory and British War Medals:-
+Medal Records shows that Percy Albert Wildish was posthumously awarded the British War and Victory Medals:-

 British War Medal